masaki39/pplyz/README.md

 and uses the `openai/gpt-4o-mini` model.

 > [!note]
-> The CLI prompts you for a task description before processing.
+> The CLI prompts you for a task description before processing unless `--prompt` or `--prompt-file` is provided.
 > Output is written back to the input CSV file (overwrite).

 ### Command arguments